 Everybody wins, and the inclusion can lead to more flexibility in a different part of the negotiation.

 8. Prove the success of past, similar events.

 Here’s one way to convince planners to consider your space: Prove that the space has worked for a similar event in the past.
 Share diagrams, floor plans, results from post-event surveys, and feedback from other planners.

 Using a cloud-based tool for floor plans, diagramming, and guest management makes it easy to pull the past examples that kickstart future relationships — especially if it has smart online file storage for events.

 9. Apply attrition fees based on hotel demand.

 If unused rooms from a block are sold, proactively offer lower attrition rates.
-This is something that planners may negotiate anyway, but offering it proactively can make for a great relationship builder.
+Planners might negotiate this anyway, but offering it proactively can really build a relationship.